Last Updated on December 20, 2022 by ThoughtsStained

 So, I loveeeeeed this book.
-I had wanted to read something by Tim for a while, because her books seemed so fascinating and I’d heard so many good things, but after reading this book, I definitely know I want to read her works for the rest of time.
-If you enjoyed Kings of the Wyld by Nicholas Eames (and everyone knows that’s one of my favorite books of all time), then this book is right up your alley.
-Find out why below:
+I had wanted to read something by Tim for a while, because her books seemed so fascinating and I’d heard so many good things.
+But, Queens of the Wyrd sealed the deal for me.
+If you enjoyed Kings of the Wyld by Nicholas Eames, then this book is right up your alley.
+I was also lucky enough to edit the reprinting of this book and it was such a joy.

 - The characters.
 This is always a big thing for me.
 The book can be the most beautifully written book in the world, but if I don’t get emotionally connected (whether that’s loving or hating) to the characters, it’s hard for me to stay invested.
 For Queens, this was super easy to do.
 I LOVED Lovis and Birke is just too wholesome for this world.
 As we slowly begin to meet the rest of the Shieldmothers, not only did I love each one in turn, but I loved how unique each one was, as well, and how distinct they were.